Georgia State Stadium remains open despite poor sprinkler system | Atlanta: News, Weather and Traffic

 GSU officials said they knew the 20-year-old system needed work when the stadium, then Turner Field, was purchased in January in a $30 million deal.

-The school was still able to land an occupancy certificate from the State Fire Marshals office after working with a Fire Watch service that allows a panel alert system to alert officials when there is a fire in the stadium, Channel 2 reported.
+The school was still able to land an occupancy certificate from Garriss’ office after working with a Fire Watch service that allows a panel alert system to alert officials when there is a fire in the stadium, Channel 2 reported.

 “If there is a fire situation in the stadium anywhere,” GSU associate vice president for facilities management Ramesh Vakamudi said, “the alarm should show up which area of the stadium.
 If it’s a real (emergency), they will notify people to evacuate the area while we’re trying to deal with the fire.”